-The program includes study in the bahavioral sciences, drawing upon psychology, sociology, anthropology, educational psychology and the behavioral science courses in the College of Management.
+The program includes study in the behavioral sciences, drawing upon psychology, sociology, anthropology, and courses in the College of Management.
 Students take a common core of behavioral science courses, supplemented with additional courses from various disciplines in a configuration that will best meet their career needs.
 The supplementary courses comprise the required and elective courses of the specialization options that include applied psychology, applied social science, community counseling, criminal justice, general academic, and personnel management.
+Students interested in state certification as a psychological associate must complete a 42-hour master's program in applied psychology, including 450 clock hours in practicum.

 The common core assures that all students, regardless of their specialized goals, will have a uniform and thorough conceptual understanding of human behavior and the dynamics of social institutions.
-At the same time, by taking most of their coursework in individual disciplines, students will have considerable flexiblity to design curricula in accordance with their special career needs.
+At the same time, by taking most of their coursework in individual disciplines, students will have considerable flexibility to design curricula in accordance with their special career needs.